bemson/GSet/README.md

-# Proxy
+# GSet
 Share and use objects with ease.

-2/22/11
+3/19/11
-version 2.2.7
+version 1.0.0
 by Bemi Faison (bemson@gmail.com)

 ## DESCRIPTION

-The Proxy instance represents a limited version (or "view") of another object, protecting that object and it's members from unwanted access and manipulation.
-The Proxy constructor introduces the [GVS pattern](http://learnings-bemson.blogspot.com/2010/09/learning-to-open-source-via-proxy.html), which offers a simple syntax for defining getter/setter-style methods.
+Formerly named Proxy, the GSet instance protects an object from unwanted access and manipulation, while providing a collection of scoped methods.
+The GSet constructor introduces the [GVS pattern](http://learnings-bemson.blogspot.com/2010/09/learning-to-open-source-via-proxy.html), which offers a simple syntax for defining getter/setter methods.

 ## FILES

+* gset-min.js - GSet library minified with the YUI Compressor version 2.4.2
-* src/ - Directory containing the Proxy source code
+* src/ - Directory containing the GSet source code
-* src-test/ - Test suite for Proxy
+* src-test/ - Test suite for GSet
-* LICENSE - The legal terms and conditions by which Proxy may be used
+* LICENSE - The legal terms and conditions under which GSet may be used
 * README.md - This readme file

 ## INSTALLATION

-Use Proxy within a web browser.
-Load the `src/proxy.js` file like any other external JavaScript library file.
+Use GSet within a web browser.
+Load the `src/GSet.js` file like any other external JavaScript library file.

 ## USAGE

-Instantiate a Proxy using the `new` operator and the required arguments, _source_ and _scheme_.
+Instantiate a GSet using the `new` operator and the required arguments, _source_ and _scheme_.
 Functions within the scheme execute within the scope of the source object.

-    var pxy = new Proxy(anyObject, {
+    var pxy = new GSet(anyObject, {
       myMethod: function () {
         var thatObject = this;
         thatObject.privateMethod();